Scottish Ambulance Service: Fleet, equipment and uniform

 The Scottish Ambulance Service maintains a varied fleet of around 1,500 vehicles.

 Emergency response vehicles include ambulances, and single-response vehicles such as cars and small vans for paramedics.
 There are also patient-transport ambulances, which are adapted minibuses, lorries and support vehicles for major incidents and events, and specialist vehicles such as 4x4s and tracked vehicles for difficult access.
 The service also has three bicycles, which are only utilised during events at which Scottish Ambulance Service crews are present.

 The geography of Scotland includes urban centres such as Edinburgh and Glasgow, areas of relatively low population density such as Grampian and the Scottish Highlands, and inhabited islands.
 Thus the fleet provision has to be flexible and include different kinds of vehicle.
 In the past, 4x4-build ambulances on van chassis were used in more rural areas, and traditional van conversions in more urban areas.

 When a large fleet upgrade project was commissioned in 2016, the business case was made to move to a solely box-body on chassis build, to provide some flexibility and more resilient parts procurement.
 Most of these replacement ambulances have been based on either Mercedes or Volkswagen chassis, with a mixture of automatic or manual transmissions.
 The equipment used on board Scottish Ambulance Service vehicles broadly falls in line with NHS Scotland and allows for interoperability in most cases.
 Equipment is standardised nationally and replaced at regular service intervals; for example, high-cost items such as defibrillators are costed and changed every seven years according to clinical need.

 The uniform is in line with the NHS Scotland National Uniform standard, which is in keeping with the uniform standard described by the National Ambulance Uniform Procurement group in 2016.
 Amongst cost and comfort considerations, all Scottish Ambulance Service Staff now wear the national uniform which comprises a dark green trouser/shirt combination.

-Personal protective equipment (boots, helmet and protective jackets) are issued to all staff and denote rank/clinical rank by way of epaulette and helmet markings.
+Personal protective equipment (boots, helmet and protective jackets) is issued to all staff and denote rank/clinical rank by way of epaulette and helmet markings.